Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Zero-temperature mapping between potentials and wavefunctions

-where $\mu$ can be identified as the chemical potential of the system.
-We will now be able to show that the mapping between potential and gs-1RDM is one-to-one if and only if there are no pinned occupation numbers, i.e. occupation numbers equal to 0 or 1.
-This will be done in two steps.
-At first we show that in the case of unpinned occupation numbers the external potential is uniquely determined up to a constant.
-Secondly, we will consider gs-1RDMs with pinned occupation numbers and show that one can explicitly construct infinitely many potentials which leave the gs-1RDM invariant.
+In the following we show that there is a one-to-one mapping between potential and gs-1RDM, if and only if there are no pinned occupation numbers, i.e., occupation numbers equal to 0 or 1.
+This is done in two steps: (i) For unpinned occupation numbers we show that the external potential is uniquely determined up to a constant; (ii) considering gs-1RDMs with pinned occupation numbers we show that one can explicitly construct infinitely many potentials which leave the gs-1RDM invariant.